 The Federal Excise Tax is imposed by the I.R.S. and applied as a percentage of standalone local telephone service and related features.

 State Surcharges & Taxes (vary depending on location)

 Similar to the Federal Universal Service Fund, this fund is assessed on a state level by a number of states.
-The funding from the charge helps support services to low income customers, customers with communication disabilities, and customers who reside in rural areas served by small or rural telecom providers where costs of providing telephone service is high.
+The funding from the charge helps support services to low-income customers, customers with communication disabilities, and customers who reside in rural areas served by small or rural telecom providers where costs of providing telephone service are high.
 The contribution factor varies by state, as does the name of the fund.

 The Public Utility Commission (PUC) tax/fee is a charge imposed on users of regulated services.
 It finances the operational costs of the state regulatory body.

 Telecommunications Relay Service surcharge is imposed on telecommunication providers and can be passed on to customers for the purpose of providing telecommunication relay services.